 The Electronic Security Association (ESA) has a number of tips to help avoid these common mistakes when designing your security solution.
 First and foremost, find a qualified ESA member company by visiting www.Alarm.org.
 ESA members can help with customizing the best system for your business’s needs.
 Here are some tips to keep in mind:

 Employee Training.
 An extensive, top-of-the-line security system can be foiled if an employee fails to secure a door, or arm the system before leaving for the evening.
 Educate all your employees on proper security protocols, how to operate the system, etc. Be sure they know why those systems are in place, as well; it may be convenient to leave a secure door propped open, but it leaves your business and employees vulnerable and potentially less safe.
 Make sure your employees know to ask anyone attempting to access a secure area for identification, and to verify any visitors with an appropriate supervisor.
+It might also be worth looking into getting different types of turnstiles and security systems for your business.

 Perimeter protection.
 Attached parking garages, along with other outlying structures, are convenient for employees, but should be taken into considering when designing your security system.
 They are often easily accessible to the public, and can be a safe place for potential intruders to sit, observe your employees, and wait for the opportunity to strike.
 Consider installing video surveillance cameras in your garage to keep an eye on things, and make sure your access control system extends there as well.